 Some of the major vendor products show how work order management systems can be valuable to a business.

-The Netfacilities work order management platform is cloud-delivered, with mobile capability, online training such as webinars, and full business support.
+The NetFacilities work order management platform is cloud-delivered.
+As such, the system provides a mobile app, online training such as webinars and full business support, all available on your mobile device.
 The interface enables excellent asset management functionality, reporting and support for CMMS processes.
 A well-engineered interface is part of what customers love about this work order management system.

-The eMaint platform is a labor productivity platform that helps to lower maintenance costs and decrease unplanned downtime for business systems.
+The eMaint platform is a labor productivity platform that helps to lower maintenance and repair costs while decreasing unplanned downtime for business systems.
 Regulatory compliance tools and other resources are built into this handy work order management platform.

 Another popular work order management resource comes from Bigfoot, a CMMS company offering work order management components.
-A modern interface features drag-and-drop functionality and quick access for work order management dashboards.
-Other related modules include preventative maintenance software, inventory software, reporting software and other key parts of a comprehensive CMMS system.
+A modern interface features drag-and-drop functionality and quick access to work order management dashboards.
+Other related modules include preventive maintenance software, inventory management software, reporting software and other key features of a comprehensive CMMS system.